 If you’ve ever had trout before, you know how mild and buttery this freshwater fish can be.
 While it has a white flesh, it’s similar to salmon in both flavor and texture.

 This makes it an especially great protein to use with a flavorful marinade like chermoula.
-The preserved lemon (bonus if you make them from scratch), fresh herbs and spices bring out an amazing flavor in this fish.
+This marinade is a popular Moroccan recipe made with preserved lemon, fresh herbs and spices, perfect for bring out an amazing flavor in this fish.

 Chermoula